Welcome ICAS Members

-The Certified Information Technology Professional (CITP) credential is granted exclusively to professional accountants (as deemed by a governing body) who specialize and demonstrate specific skills, expertise and experience in the following areas: IT assurance, IT risks, data analytics, security and privacy, business solutions and emerging IT trends.
+The AICPA’s Certified Information Technology Professional (CITP®) credential represents the intersection of technology and finance.
+The Certified Information Technology Professional (CITP) credential is granted exclusively to professional accountants (as deemed by a governing body) who specialize and demonstrate specific skills, expertise and experience in areas that include:

 Benefits of Becoming a CITP Credential Holder:

 - Positions you as a premier information assurance services provider

 - Affirms value to employers and clients, inspiring a greater level of confidence in your expertise